beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

 curl -u 'admin:Y3<R E D A C T E D>n' -s http://10.10.106.239:8080/login.php -X POST -d 'username[$nin][0]=Frostbite&password[$regex]=.*' -L -c cookie
 ```

-This time we see the message **Welcome `Snowballer`**, but again not much else.
+This time we see the message **Welcome `Snowballer`!**, but again not much else.

-What comes next is a painstaking bit of repetitive trial and error which probably could have been automated but I would then have had to figure out how to break out of the shell on the IP camera or extablish some kind of proxy - which I couldn't be bothered with.
+What comes next is a painstaking bit of repetitive trial and error which probably could have been automated but I would then have had to figure out how to break out of the shell on the IP camera or establish some kind of proxy - which I really couldn't be bothered with.

-I kept adding each new username I found to the `curl` command as yet another name to be excluded.
-To keep thigns more manageable I added the switch `-w 'Size: %{size_download}\n` to the command so that I could easily see if there was a significant change in the size of the retrieved data from one username to the next.
+I kept adding each new username I found to the `curl` command as yet another username to be excluded.
+To keep things slightly more manageable I added the switch `-w 'Size: %{size_download}\n` to the command so that I could easily see if there was a significant change in the size of the retrieved data from one username to the next.
 I also added a `| grep -e Welcome -e Size` so that for each new `curl` command I tried I would only get an output showing the Welcome message with the newly discovered username and the size of the retrieved data.

-Finally after 18 iterations of the `curl` command I enumarted the following usernames:
+Finally after 18 iterations of the `curl` command I enumerated the following usernames:
 ```
 Frostbite
 Snowballer